 1.1 Background of the study

-Presently, the issues about the rate of unemployment among the fresh graduates have been as a subject of scholarly discussion.
-As entrants’ entre job market, a huge number of fresh graduates are unemployed.
-The majority of the fresh graduates would like to get high wage employment with better working conditions.
+Presently, the issue of the rate of unemployment among fresh graduates is a subject of scholarly discussion.
+As entrants enter the job market, a huge number of fresh graduates are unemployed.
+The majority of fresh graduates would like to get high-wage employment with better working conditions.
 This is essential for them to be successful so that they can pursue their career path.
-Other factors that affect employability of fresh graduates include: professional field, prestige and reputation of the college, graduates starting wages as well as individual economic elements.
-First, most employees look for graduates from a reputable colleges that are no to produce experts and completed individuals who are up to the task.
-Therefore, if some universities are not valued by the employees then the graduates from that institution will be disadvantaged.
-Moreover, colleges with integrity and history have been preferred since they are believed to nature the principles if integrity and could their students to become honest.
-Secondly, graduates’ professional field is a key in their employability.
-The labor market may demand specific fields, which their graduates may not have (Pauw, Oosthuizen, & Van Der Westhuizen, 2008).
-For instance, if most employees are looking for graduates who pursue technical courses such as engineering, then the other graduates who did not pursue that who may perhaps may not be need at that time will have to miss job search.
-Most firms carry out efficient candidate interview to get the best and competent candidates to take the positions.
-The reason being hiring individuals with the right skills and competence will be beneficial to the organization.
-The effective accounting system is important in ensuring that the organization is productive and makes the profit.
-Effective cost management system is important in ensuring that the organization meets its vision and goals while complying with ethical demands as well as corporate social responsibility.
-Effective cost management system helps in creating a satisfactory organizational performance that gives the company the competitive edge.
-An organization that is prosperous and has competitive advantage attributes its success to competitive cost management especially those at the top.
+Other factors that affect the employability of fresh graduates include the professional field, prestige and reputation of the college, graduates’ starting wages, and individual economic elements.
+First, most employees look for graduates from reputable colleges who do not produce experts and complete individuals who are up to the task.
+Therefore, if some universities are not valued by their employees, then the graduates from those institutions will be disadvantaged.
+Moreover, colleges with integrity and history have been preferred since they are believed to nurture the principles of integrity and help their students to become honest.
+Secondly, graduates’ professional field is a key to their employability.
+The labour market may demand specific fields which their graduates may not have (Pauw, Oosthuizen, & Van Der Westhuizen, 2008).
+For instance, if most employees are looking for graduates who pursue technical courses such as engineering, then the other graduates who did not pursue that and may perhaps not be needed at that time will have to miss their job search.
+Most firms carry out efficient candidate interviews to get the best and most competent candidates to take the positions.
+The reason is that hiring individuals with the right skills and competence will be beneficial to the organization.
+An effective accounting system is important in ensuring that the organization is productive and makes a profit.
+An effective cost management system is important in ensuring that the organization meets its vision and goals while complying with ethical demands as well as corporate social responsibility.
+An effective cost management system helps create a satisfactory organizational performance that gives the company a competitive edge.
+An organization that is prosperous and has a competitive advantage attributes its success to competitive cost management, especially those at the top.
 Therefore, top organizational leadership is expected to understand the environment as well as cost control.
-Thus, accountants should understand that cost management activity based involves assessing the external environment while designing the organization to meet the rising needs of the customer based on unique market needs.
+Thus, accountants should understand that cost management activity involves assessing the external environment while designing the organization to meet the rising needs of the customer based on unique market needs.
 Furthermore, accountants should focus on the use of knowledge and information as the critical resource for achieving competitive advantage in the market.
 Since the current study does not outline how key resources can be used to achieve competitive advantage, it is necessary for further research to focus on key capabilities and resources of organizations which guarantee strategic advantage in the market.

 In the view of Pauw, Oosthuizen, and Van Der Westhuizen (2008), employers conduct a proper selection of candidates for a job position is essential.
-Most firms carry out efficient candidate interview to get the best and competent candidates to take the positions.
-The reason being hiring individuals with the right skills and competence will be beneficial to the organization.
+Most firms carry out efficient candidate interviews to get the best and most competent candidates to take the positions.
+The reason is that hiring individuals with the right skills and competence will be beneficial to the organization.
 For instance, the firm will be able to achieve profitability and productivity.
-The proper interview also helps in eliminating incompetent candidates who cannot meet the objectives of the firm.
-In this sense, the organization and the management will not spend extra cost in hiring other candidates because they need to offload the incompetent ones.
-However, the process of interviewing and hiring for candidates is a detailed one which requires effective processes.
+The proper interview also helps eliminate incompetent candidates who cannot meet the firm’s objectives.
+In this sense, the organization and the management will not spend extra money on hiring other candidates because they need to offload the incompetent ones.
+However, the process of interviewing and hiring candidates is a detailed one which requires effective processes.

-Firms always experience difficulties, as well as challenges organizations, have been facing difficulties and challenges in effectively using and balancing their cost and limited resources to offer quality services as required by their consumers and stakeholders.
-Going by the history, most firms have operated under managers who are not very concerned about the cost management as well as the services.
-Addition, even up to date, measurements and controls have not been approved.
-Notably, most hospital firms have experienced administrative financial issues operated by physicians who are believed to be technically prepared for the complex assignments.
-Presently, the adopted system by paying sources has been posing pressure over the services to unsure the sustainability of the organization (Battu, Belfield, & Sloane, 1999).
-The market conditions call for the need for better effectiveness global Activities-based Costs is proposed as the suitable for the management of hospital since activity-based costing aims at tracking and cleaning outlines expenses within the organization.
-The information that is obtained from the activity-based costing will significantly help in management and planning control.
+Firms always experience difficulties as well as challenges.
+Organizations have been facing difficulties and challenges in effectively using and balancing their cost and limited resources to offer quality services as required by their consumers and stakeholders.
+Going by history, most firms have operated under managers who are not very concerned about cost management or services.
+In addition, even up to date, measurements and controls have not been approved.
+Notably, most hospital firms have experienced administrative and financial issues operated by physicians who are believed to be technically prepared for complex assignments.
+Presently, the adopted system of paying sources has been putting pressure on the services to ensure the sustainability of the organization (Battu, Belfield, & Sloane, 1999).
+The market conditions call for better effectiveness.
+Global activity-based costs are proposed as suitable for the management of hospitals since activity-based costing aims to track and clean outlined expenses within the organization.
+The information obtained from activity-based costing will significantly help management and planning control.

-Moreover, the hospital firms over the decades have been faced with several difficulties as well as numerous challenge within the balancing the little resources available and the costs to offer their demand for the products and services.
-Activities based cost can help the hospitals offer costs control, enhanced quality as well as the efficiency of the care the hospital give and to manage their resources well.
-Just like other organizations, hospitals, experience a challenging as well as the competitive environment (Schaufeli, & VanYperen, 1992).
-Also, the increased competition, much focus on the quality of the care given to the patient as well as the high cost of embracing new technology comprise of the elements that compel the organization to offer better services to clients.
-To control costs, the administrators of firms need cost information appropriate for their needs for decision-making.
-Conservative hospital system cost accounting, although; frequently do not offer information concerning the cost of various activities.
+Moreover, hospital firms over the decades have been faced with several difficulties as well as numerous challenges in balancing the little resources available and the costs to meet their demand for the products and services.
+Activities-based cost can help hospitals offer cost control, enhanced quality, and the efficiency of the care the hospital gives, as well as manage their resources well.
+Just like other organizations, hospitals experience a challenging as well as a competitive environment (Schaufeli & VanYperen, 1992).
+Also, the increased competition, the focus on the quality of the care given to the patient, and the high cost of embracing new technology comprise the elements that compel the organization to offer better services to clients.
+To control costs, the administrators of firms need cost information that is appropriate for their decision-making needs.
+Conservative hospital system cost accounting, although frequently, does not offer information concerning the cost of various activities.
 The application of the systems of activity-based costing may play a critical role in helping to resolve these difficulties.
 Overall, these systems have been effectively implemented in health care and a broad variety of supplementary health care firms.
-Additionally, these applications have allowed these firms to enhance their business processes, precisely identify as well as control their costs, and offer managers with various useful information, which has allowed them to enhance their operational as well as their strategic decision-making processes.
+Additionally, these applications have allowed these firms to enhance their business processes, precisely identify and control their costs, and offer managers various useful information, which has allowed them to enhance their operational and strategic decision-making processes.

 1.2 Problem statement

-The rate o unemployment among graduate in Oman is worrying and has caused a lot of debates and discussions.
-The factors for unemployment among the graduates are believed to encompass the following: the preside and reputation of the college, the career or course pursued, the quality of education/ training, the preparedness of the graduates to join the labor market as well as the imbalance between the number of graduates and the job opportunities available for the youths.
-Therefore, with few job vacancies, employers look for competent and skillful gradates who can perform to the demands of the task.
-Aloes, the quality of education should match the demand of the labor market.
-Therefore, gaining entrance in the job market is key breakthrough for graduates.
-Transiting from education to the work of labor market is not an easy achievement.
-Employers always look for competent as well as employability skills in graduate before they are employed.
-Therefore, lack of therefore will make some graduates for long before getting any employment since most gradates would like to progress theory career development , gain social network and have their financial independence.
-The profile of gradates is important factor for most employees.
-In this sense, both extra and co curricula activities are important in determine employability of the graduate.
-Additionally, the training i9nstitrutions should provide the students will skill needed in the labor even as they prepare them for such demands.
-Overall, rate of unemployment is an issues that should be tackled by all the stakeholders including the employers the government and the graduate themselves.
+The rate of unemployment among graduates in Oman is worrying and has caused a lot of debate and discussion.
+The factors for unemployment among the graduates are believed to encompass the following: the preside and reputation of the college, the career or course pursued, the quality of education/ training, the preparedness of the graduates to join the labour market as well as the imbalance between the number of graduates and the job opportunities available for the youths.
+Therefore, with few job vacancies, employers look for competent and skilful graduates who can perform to the demands of the task.
+Also, the quality of education should match the demand of the labour market.
+Therefore, gaining entrance into the job market is a key breakthrough for graduates.
+Transiting from education to the work of the labour market is not an easy achievement.
+Employers always look for competent and employability skills in graduates before they are employed.
+Therefore, a lack of experience will make some graduates wait before getting any employment since most graduates would like to progress through career development, gain social networks and have financial independence.
+The profile of graduates is an important factor for most employees.
+In this sense, both extra and co-curricular activities are important in determining the employability of the graduate.
+Additionally, the training institutions should provide the students with skills needed in labour even as they prepare them for such demands.
+Overall, the rate of unemployment is an issue that should be tackled by all the stakeholders, including the employers, the government and the graduates themselves.

 1.3 Purpose of the study

-The study sought to investigate factors affecting employability of graduates in Oman.
+The study sought to investigate factors affecting the employability of graduates in Oman.

 1.3.1 Objectives of the study